e-tinkers/d3-dashboard-gauge/README.md

         powerGauge.update(Math.random()*30+20);
     }, 2 * 1000);

+#### Re-config the gauge

+If for any reason you would need to re-config the guage (for example, re-scale the display panel) dynamically, there is a helper function `setConfig()` allows to passing the new configuration object.
+Calling 'render()` method is required for the new settings to be taken effect after changing the configuration.

+    tempGauge.setConfig({minValue : 20, maxValue : 50}).render('#gauge');

 ## Demo

 Click on the image above to see the YouTube video demo or click [this link](https://e-tinkers.github.io/d3-dashboard-gauge/) to see the live demonstration.